-Set up your PHP dev environment for PHLO
+Set Up a PHP Dev Environment for PHLO

-In this guide, you will learn how to set up a development environment in under 5 minutes to trigger a PHLO.
+Using this guide, you can set up a development environment in five minutes to trigger a PHLO.

 Install PHP